trxe/notes-blog/content/language-sound-patterns/8_Distinctive_Features.md

 There are 3 different versions of DF theory (of which we will mostly go with the one from Zsiga's textbook).

+If a combination of segments do **not form a natural class**, this means that **no feature combination will isolate** them from all the other segments.

 ## Language hypotheses

 1. Phonological Alternations target **only** natural classes